Who is The University of Virginia Ombuds?

 The University Ombuds practices informally, with no management decision-making power, without accepting notice for the University, and by allowing an individual to speak off-the-record.

-The University Ombuds will protect the identity and confidential information shared by a contact, unless there is an imminent threat of serious harm.
+The University Ombuds will protect the identity and confidential information shared by a contact to the extent permitted by law unless a threat of serious physical harm to the contact or to others exists.

 - "Who Are the Ombuds" Video Transcript